jariarkko/draft-iab-internet-consolidation/draft-arkko-internet-consolidation.md

 service?
 If the world changes, the Internet and its technology/architecture may have to match those changes.

-It appears that level the playing field for new entrants or small players brings potential benefits.
+It appears that leveling the playing field for new entrants or small players brings potential benefits.
 Are there technical solutions that are missing today?

 Of course, it may well be that technology improvements are hard to come by.